raymondlouie/MiniMarS/README.md

-# ClusterMarkers
+# MiniMarS

-ClusterMarkers finds the markers that best define a cluster, using a number of different pre-existing methods.
+MiniMarS finds the markers that best define a cluster, using a number of different pre-existing methods.

 ## Installation